-- 1. Select Color Vision Off in the list of commands. - 2.
-Click in the Key Combination area. - 3.
-Press the Command \mathbb{H}, Shift and 1 keys simultaneously to capture the key combination. - 4.
-Repeat steps 2 and 3 for the P Type and D Type commands. - 5.
+- 1. First select Color Vision Off in the list of commands. - 2.
+Next click in the Key Combination area. - 3.
+Next press the Command \mathbb{H} , Shift and 1 keys simultaneously to capture the key combination. - 4.
+Repeat these two steps for the P Type and D Type commands. - 5.
 Click the Apply button to register the new keyboard shortcuts.

-1 Status panel
+Status panel